The Linera Manual

 We'll use a simple "counter" application as a running example.

-We'll focus on the back end of the application, which consists of two main parts: a smart contract and its GraphQL service.
+We'll focus on the backend of the application, which consists of two main parts: a smart contract and its GraphQL service.

 Both the contract and the service of an application are written in Rust using